rovirolas3/Advandrone/README.md

 The aim of this project is to finally run a real drone who will travel a little distance in an autonomous form.
 The real drone will be an hexacopter but the simulation will work in a quadcopter.

+In the fifht simulation you will find the final code and cleaned for a better understanding.

 ## Advandrone Team

 * Miguel López Delgado: miguel.lopez04@estudiant.upf.edu